Challenges in Business Succession Planning: Cash Flow Strategies for Estate Tax Liabilities

 An important consideration for family businesses is the owner’s wishes regarding equalization of gifts to children.
 Interests in family businesses are commonly transferred by gift or trust to surviving family members, either equally or only to those involved in the business operations.
 Business governance and setting beneficiary expectations are essential to help avoid or reduce potential family discord over how the business is managed and the planned succession of ownership.

-In addition, rights of first refusal may be granted so that the children that work in the business may buy out the interests of their siblings.
+In addition, rights of first refusal may be granted so that the children that work in the business may buy out their siblings’ interests.
 Business owners should work with their advisors to draft a business succession plan that not only integrates gift and estate tax planning but also takes into account the desire to maintain family harmony for future generations.

 How BDO Can Help